PoojaShree-DR/react-native/README.md

 If you find any problem and tried enough although didn't solve those issues then let me know it.

-👉 mail me at mdemon7475@gmail.com
+👉 mail me at poojashreeraguram@gmail.com
-👉 put a message at twitter.com/emonhossain_dev